How to Avoid Falling into the Debt Trap

 0

-Debt can be a useful financial tool when managed responsibly, enabling investments in education, property, or business.
-However, falling into a debt trap—where repayments exceed your financial capacity—can lead to severe financial stress and long-term consequences.
-Avoiding this trap requires strategic planning, disciplined spending, and an understanding of financial mechanisms.
-This comprehensive guide offers actionable strategies, supported by real-world data, charts, and tables, to help you stay debt-free or escape the debt cycle.
+Debt can be a powerful financial tool when used wisely, allowing for investments in education, property, or a business.
+However, falling into a debt trap—where repayments overwhelm your financial capacity—can lead to severe stress and long-term consequences.
+Understanding and avoiding this trap requires strategic planning, disciplined spending, and financial literacy.
+In this comprehensive guide, we offer actionable strategies, backed by real-world data, to help you stay debt-free or escape the debt cycle.

 1. Understanding the Debt Trap